 Automotive engineers name the posts or “pillars” that support the roof in alphabetical order, working from front to rear.
 The A-pillar supports the windshield and the front of the roof.

 Acoustic Control Induction System (ACIS)

-Different engine speeds demand different airflow rates.
-The ACIS provides the best of both worlds: a long flow path for low engine speeds and large throttle openings, and a short flow path for small throttle openings and higher engine speeds.
-By giving the engine what it wants, when it wants it, you benefit from more power and better fuel economy.
+The ACIS is a two-stage intake manifold designed to switch between a long flow path for low engine speeds and large throttle openings, and a short flow path for small throttle openings and higher engine speeds, providing different airflow rates and producing more power and better fuel economy.

 Acoustic Noise-Reducing Front Windshield

 This windshield is essentially a sandwich consisting of a thin (3.8 to 5.2 mm) layer of polyvinyl butyral (PVB) bonded between two sheets of glass.
 By incorporating the polyvinyl layer, an acoustic noise-reducing windshield actually weighs less than a tempered glass windshield of similar thickness.
 The PVB insulator helps dampen vibrations and reduce noise, and is “tuned” in many respects to absorb chassis vibrations and specific sound waves for a quieter interior environment.